ScilifelabDataCentre/DbShare/README.md

 ## Queries

 - Query the tables in a database.
+- A query is written using the Sqlite3 SQL language.
 - A query can involve only one database; cross-database queries are currently not possible.
-- A query is written in Sqlite3 SQL.
 - Queries are performed with the database in read-only mode, hence are secure.
-- Edit the query.
+- Edit the query and re-run it.
 - Create a view out of the query.

 ## Views

-- A view is a predefined query which can be used like a table.
+- A view is a predefined query which can be used as if it were a table.
 - Display the rows of a view.
-- Display the schema of a view.
+- Display the definition of a view.
 - List the visualizations for a view.
 - Create a view from a query.
 - Delete a view.